Interference of photons from independent hot atoms: Acknowledgments

 \section{Acknowledgments}

 S.~J. and J.~M. acknowledge the support of the Czech Science Foundation under the project GA21-13265X.
+L.~L. acknowledges the support from the Czech Science Foundation (Grant No. 23-06015O).
 L.~S. is grateful for the national funding from the MEYS under the project CZ.02.01.01/00/22 008/0004649.
 L.~S. and R.~K. acknowledge funding from the QUANTERA ERA-NET cofund in quantum technologies implemented within the European Union’s Horizon 2020 Programme (project PACE-IN, 8C20004).
 L.~S. is grateful to Romain Bachelard for stimulating discussions.